hslam/timer/README.md

 # timer
-A Ticker library written in Golang reduced %CPU in top from 20-25% to 1-3%.
+A timer library reduced %CPU in top from 20-25% to 2-3% by writing a cgo function Sleep that calls C's usleep directly.

 ## Feature
 Much lower CPU overhead when using timer.Ticker or timer.Sleep()